 For some people spring is the most beautiful season and for some others it is the most miserable period of the year, especially if they are known to suffer from seasonal allergy.
 Large number of population in America and in different part of world suffers from seasonal allergy.
 It is more common in toddlers and children although adults too can get affected.
+Seasonal allergic rhinitis which is also known as hay fever is characterized by cold like symptoms such as sneezing, runny nose, congestion and sometimes skin rash.

 The symptoms of seasonal allergy usually develop after the age of 3.
-It is an overreaction of the immune system to certain outdoor and indoor allergens such as pollen, molds, dust etc.
+It is an overreaction of the immune system to certain outdoor and indoor allergens such as pollen, molds, dust etc. The peculiarity of seasonal allergy is that it occurs during certain period of the year, usually when outdoor molds release spores and grasses and weeds release pollen.
+Seasonal allergic rhinitis is not dangerous disorder, but it can be quiet discomforting for the toddler.

 Signs And Symptoms Of Seasonal Allergies In Toddlers